 After you’ve purchased computerized maintenance management software (CMMS), your work is done.
 Implementation will be a breeze, all users will quickly learn the system and your organization will begin reaping benefits immediately.
 Although this scenario is possible, it’s very unlikely.
 Companies that carve out ample time for CMMS training typically experience the most success with their software.

 Training enhances the value of your CMMS software by maximizing its efficiency.
-Just as properly trained employees usually flourish more than their counterparts, a CMMS with sufficiently trained users operates more effectively than one without.
+Just as properly trained employees usually flourish more than their counterparts, a CMMS operated by sufficiently trained users works more effectively than one without.
 Maintenance software can provide great benefits such as decreasing equipment downtime, ensuring compliance, increasing productivity, controlling costs and extending asset lifecycle.
-However, data must be entered and processed into a CMMS system correctly in order for an organization to see these benefits.
+However, data must be entered and processed into a CMMS system consistently in order for an organization to see these benefits.
 Training provides end users with detailed instructions and guidance on proper methods of entering and processing CMMS data.

 CMMS software companies may also offer workshops at their headquarters.
 Workshops may be tailored for individual customers’ needs, or more generalized sessions may take place at regular intervals.
 Furthermore, many software vendors conduct annual events or user conferences to continually engage customers.
-Even if your organization has participated in all available training, something new can always be learned from a fellow user.
-Events such as these provide opportunities for networking and exchanging success stories, challenges and unique uses of the software.
+Even if your organization’s users have participated in all relevant training available, something new can always be learned from a fellow user.
+Events such as user conferences and webinars provide opportunities for networking and exchanging success stories, challenges and unique uses of the software.
 This exchange of ideas provides valuable feedback that may benefit other companies and individual users.

-If CMMS software isn’t properly implemented or being utilized as it should, it wasn’t a worthwhile purchase.
-Providing proper CMMS training for users helps organizations maximize their return on investment.
-DPSI, a provider of industry-leading computerized maintenance management systems, offers on-site and web-based CMMS software training in addition to workshops at our headquarters located in North Carolina.
+A CMMS/EAM software purchase will not be considered a valuable purchase if its poorly implemented or utilized in an inconsistent manner.
+Providing adequate CMMS training for users helps organizations maximize their return on investment.
+DPSI, a provider of industry-leading computerized maintenance management systems and enterprise asset management software, offers on-site and web-based CMMS software training in addition to workshops at our corporate headquarters.
 Our customers also have access to educational resources, webinars and ongoing user group conference events where they learn how to get more out of their software purchases.
-Contact DPSI to learn about our unique approach.
+Contact us to learn about our unique approach.